 - The Nyaal Banyul convention and event centre building is proposed to be 28 metres tall.

 - The hotel, proposed to be located in the south-eastern corner of the site, will reach a height of 42 metres.

-- The office tower, proposed to be located in the southwestern corner of the site, is proposed to be 60 metres tall.
+- The mixed-use development, proposed to be located in the southwestern corner of the site, is proposed to be 60 metres tall.

 Universal access principles have been a key part of the functional requirements for the project.
 Despite the slope across the site, the public realm maximises the use of ramps incorporated into landscaped elements complemented by stairs which double as informal seating and respite opportunities.
 The internal organisation of the facility is welcoming and accessible to all users.

 The precinct will be a climate positive project and the Centre aims to be the Southern Hemisphere's most healthy Convention Centre (WELL Health Safety Rating).
 The centre aims to be Australia's most circular building exceeding benchmarks and policy targets for Victoria's circular economy.